stevenha75/stevenha75/README.md

 Hi there 👋

-A dev & entrepreneur studying @ University of Maryland with a passion for meaningful and impactful work.
+A CS student & builder at UMD, always working on something cool and learning along the way.

 - 📫 How to reach me: stevenha75@gmail.com
 - ⚡ Fun fact: I enjoy powerlifting